Happy Birthday, Mom

 And today, my dad pulled a new one on us.

-My first call was to Aunt Susie, hoping she might be babysitting the grandkids, which is right down the street where Life360 said he was.
-She wasn’t—but being who she is, she immediately jumped into action.
-She headed home and sent Uncle Brad out to search.
-From what little we knew, Dad was supposedly in a strip mall parking lot, walking his dog.
-That’s what Kathy had managed to get out of him on the phone.
-How that idea got into his head—or where that location came from—we still don’t know.
+My first call was to Aunt Susie, hoping she might already be home with the grandkids.
+She wasn’t — but being exactly who she is, she jumped into action immediately.
+Headed home, sent Uncle Brad out to search.
+From what little we knew, Dad was supposedly in a strip mall parking lot walking his dog.
+That’s what Kathy managed to get out of him on the phone.
+How that idea got into his head or where that location came from, we still don’t know.

-Knowing my aunt and uncle aren’t exactly close, I called Donna next.
-She and Mark dropped everything and jumped in the car.
-They arrived just as Dad had found his car and was pulling out of the parking lot, and started driving.
-I stayed on the phone with me while they followed him all the way home.
-At least he was able to do that this time.
+I called Donna next.
+She and Mark dropped everything and got in the car.
+They arrived just as Dad found his car and pulled out of the parking lot.
+I stayed on the phone while they followed him all the way home.

 And then Sunday.